Welcome to Sunman-Dearborn Community Schools

 Parent Portal Screenshot

-Effective August 1, 2017, any student applying for admission after the date enrollment is submitted to the state for funding, known as Count Day, the student must pay an amount equal to the pro-rated amount of per-student funding the school corporation receives in state funding.
+Effective August 1, 2017, any student applying for admission after the date enrollment is submitted each semester to the state for funding, known as Count Day, the student must pay an amount equal to the pro-rated amount of per-student funding the school corporation receives in state funding for the remainder of the semester.
 Payments can be made on a monthly basis.

 If you are considering a transfer to Sunman-Dearborn Community Schools, we welcome you and encourage you to click on the information below to review and submit.